 Staying in the French Quarter?
 Check out the nearby Bywater neighborhood for great eating, drinking and hanging out in New Orleans.

-We had just entered the Dr. Bob art studio in New Orleans’ Bywater neighborhood, passing the gas station-esque sign into the junkyard/art studio.
+We had just entered the Dr. Bob art studio in Bywater, the funky New Orleans neighborhood, passing the gas station-like sign into the junkyard/art studio.
 A cavalcade of funky bottle cap laden art greeted us.
-Much of the studio was filled with mass-produced silk screen prints, while other sections were decked out with ambitious, original works in progress.
+Much of the studio was filled with mass-produced silkscreen prints, while other sections were decked out with ambitious, original works in progress.
 While exploring the space, our attention shifted to the far corner of the gallery where Dr. Bob, the eccentric artist himself, was playing a game with his dog, testing the canine’s strength with a rope-like dog toy.

 A visit to Dr. Bob’s studio on the outskirts of town is a definite ‘must see’, but an interaction with the good doctor himself immediately immerses you into the culture of the crescent city.
 And what a city it is.

 It amazes us how so many people go to New Orleans and never leave the French Quarter.
 We once met a guy at the airport who never left Bourbon Street for an entire week.
 To us, that’s just crazy.

 We acknowledge that there are gems in the French Quarter and, yes, even on Bourbon Street.
 Despite the throngs of tourists, we have enjoyed many a meal, drink and beignet in the tourist mecca of a neighborhood during our trips to the Big Easy.
 However, we prefer to explore and eat in other neighborhoods such as Faubourg Marigny, Tremé, the Garden District, Uptown and Mid-City.
 For us, a favorite New Orleans neighborhood is the Bywater.